gravitational/teleport/docs/4.2/ssh_azuread.md

 !!! tip "Tip"

-    Teleport can use multiple OIDC connectors.
+    Teleport can use multiple SAML connectors.
 In this case a connector name can be passed via `tsh login --auth=connector_name`